MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/groupname-property.md

 Regardless of which method you use to create the group of buttons, clicking one button in a group sets all other buttons in the same group to **False**.
 All option buttons with the same **GroupName** within a single [container](../../Glossary/vbe-glossary.md#container) are mutually exclusive.
 Use the same group name in two containers, but doing so creates two groups (one in each container) rather than one group that includes both containers.

 For example, assume your form includes some option buttons and a **[MultiPage](multipage-control.md)** that also includes option buttons.
 The option buttons on the **MultiPage** are one group, and the buttons on the form are another group.
-The two groups do not affect each other.
+The two groups don't affect each other.
 Changing the setting of a button on the **MultiPage** does not affect the buttons on the form.

 ## See also